aws-samples/amazon-ec2-auto-scaling-group-examples/tools/launch-configuration-inventory/README.md

                         Name of role that will be assumed to make API calls in Org accounts, required for Org.
   -r ROLE_ARN, --role_arn ROLE_ARN
                         Arn of role that will be assumed to make API calls instead of profile credentials.
+  -i, --in_use          Inventories only the launch configurations that are currently in-use.
 ```

 ## Script Output